bazelbuild/starlark/spec.md

 ("zero", "one", "two")[-1]      # "two"
 ```

-An index expression `d[key]` may also be applied to a dictionary `d`,
+An index expression `m[key]` may also be applied to a mapping `m`,
 to obtain the value associated with the specified key.
 It is an error
-if the dictionary contains no such key.
+if the mapping contains no such key.

 An index expression appearing on the left side of an assignment causes
 the specified list or dictionary element to be updated: